Xia12121/Re-Implementation-of-AMCL/README.md

 Loss=-cosine(x^q,x^{k+})
 $$

-Moreover, SimSiam proposed a novel mechanism named "gradient stop", which prevent gradient from flowing through the projection head.
+Moreover, SimSiam proposed a novel mechanism named "gradient stop", which prevent gradient from flowing through the encoder.

 ## III.
 Methodology of this paper